Psychology (Grades 11-12)

 English Comp I & II (Grades 11-12)

 Comp I and Comp II are each three hours of college credit and are basic requirements for most college degrees.
 This is a concurrent course; fulfilling requirements for both an English credit for high school and college credit.
 Taking the course in a controlled high school environment will give the student and parent an indicator of future success in college.
 Comp I offers provides instruction in writing with emphasis on grammatical correctness, acceptable word usage, and effective organization and expression of ideas.
 Assigned readings, expository writings and a research paper are required.
+There is also an AR goal.
 Prerequisites.
 Comp II (offered semester 2) emphasizes literary analysis.
 Comp I is a prerequisite for Comp II.